This scene is ready to Build & Test or Publish, and it demonstrates many common interactive items.

 When anyone clicks on the object containing all the cubes, a Custom Network Event called "Randomize" is sent to the owner of the CubeArraySync object.
 The owner then uses a For loop to randomly set each value to on or off, by generating a number between 0 and 1 and checking if that value is greater than 0.5.
 Once it updates the array variable, it calls RequestSerialization and then calls the custom event UpdateCubes.

-The Network Components is a component that helps you manage a collection of objects.
+The Object Pool is a component that helps you manage a collection of objects.
 It will automatically sync its objects' Active state.
 This example program will drop boxes from the sky one at a time into a stacked grid, and when you click on a box, it is removed and respawned from the sky.

 To do this, the ObjectPool program runs a simple timer and tries to Spawn an object at a regular interval.
 Each Pooled Box in its Pool has a simple Pooled Box program which saves its initial position on Start, restores that position whenever it is Enabled (which happens when it is spawned by the pool), and returns each object when you click on it.